Eoic/TreeTalk/README.md

-# TypeScript Vite starter template
+# TreeTalk

-Front-end TypeScript starter with Vite and ESLint configuration.
+Create and engage in discussions to grow the infinite virtual forest.

-### Installation and usage
+## Installation and usage
 1. Install dependencies:

    ```